COVID-19 Response Fund

 Corvallis, OR 97330

-Grants will be distributed in Benton County and the immediate surrounding area over the next 1-6 months, providing for immediate and emerging needs as well as for the long-term financial stability of local nonprofits — an approach that aligns with best practices recommended by the Center for Disaster Philanthropy.
-The initial round of grants from the fund are expected to disburse by April 3rd.
+Grants are being distributed in Benton County and the immediate surrounding area, providing for immediate and emerging needs as well as for the long-term financial stability of local nonprofits — an approach that aligns with best practices recommended by the Center for Disaster Philanthropy.

 FAQ for Donors

 How do I donate to the COVID-19 Response Fund?

 Donations via credit card can be made here.
 Checks should be made payable to the Benton Community Foundation with “COVID-19 Response Fund” on the memo line, and mailed to 660 NW Harrison Blvd., Corvallis, OR 97330.
 The BCF team can also help facilitate donations of stock; contact our team at info@BCFgives.org for more information.

 No. BCF is waiving its administrative fees for all contributions to the response fund.
 The only fee we can’t waive is the fee charged by our payment processor, PayPal, which deducts approximately 3% from the donation before it reaches BCF.
 If you would like to avoid this fee, please make your donation by check, payable to the Benton Community Foundation with “COVID-19 Response Fund” on the memo line and mail to 660 NW Harrison Blvd., Corvallis, OR 97330.

 Yes.
 BCF’s tax ID is 93-6022916.
 Please consult your financial advisor for further guidance.

 FAQ for Grantseekers

 How does my organization apply for funding?